 [OnlineMSWPrograms.com] What recommendations do you have for professors who are not currently using social media in their classes, but would like to get started?

 [Dr. Sage] As with any new assignment, let the need drive the decision to adopt.
 What are the learning objectives that are best met using the platform you’ve chosen?
 Before you use it in class, use the platform yourself so you can anticipate the struggles.
 Network with other professors about their experiences, and look at scholarly research and articles–there is quite a bit of advice and research about using social media in college classrooms.

 Consider social media education outside of social media use.
 For instance, have students write a mock social media policy for a field setting, and use social media examples in the classroom, highlighting both the positive and negative uses.
 Have them write a real social media policy for the classroom.
 (I borrowed the later idea from an APM thinktank I co-facilitated with Jonathan Singer, Karen Zgoda, and Jimmy Young last year: I had students use a formal consensus process to write our class technology policy on the first day of class.
 They told each other their concerns related to technology distraction in the classroom, but in their policy they agreed that laptops in class were acceptable and they held each other accountable for appropriate use.
 Most would have probably preferred that I made the rule, but this shifted ownership.)

 Thank you Dr. Sage for your time and insight into the role of social media in both social work and social work education.
-We definitely recommend following Dr. Sage on Twitter@melaniesage and her blog can be found here.
+We definitely recommend following Dr. Sage on Twitter @melaniesage.